KonstantinSchubert/PID_resampling_text/Readme.md

 ## Negative bin weights

-In order to remove the remaining underground in the clean data samples, the PIDCalib group calculates s-weights (can somebody point me to a good reference for this) for each event.
+In order to remove the remaining background in the clean data samples, the PIDCalib group calculates s-weights (can somebody point me to a good reference for this) for each event.
 This "weights away" the remaining background from the PID distributions.
 However, because S-weights can be negative and because the conditions for a successful S-weighting can not always be fulfilled, it can happen that in some bins of `P`, `ETA` , `nTracks`, a PID distribution may look like this:

 ![negative_bins](https://raw.githubusercontent.com/KonstantinSchubert/PID_resampling_text/master/negative_bins.png)